Dronicode/dronicos-perfect-homelab/Docker/Perfect Docker.md

 First, we create the volume folder.
 `sudo mkdir -p /gluster/volumes/`

 Second, we create the storage folder.
+This is the mountpoint where gluster will be mounted to the filesystem.
 This will be referred to as the DOCKERDIR because all docker-related files go inside it.
-Later we'll prepare some organization for everything that'll go in here.
-This is the mountpoint where gluster will be mounted to the filesystem.
+Later we'll prepare some subfolders for organizing the contents.
-`sudo mkdir -p /opt/docker/`
+`sudo install -m 0774 -o root -g docker -d /opt/docker && sudo chmod g+s /opt/docker/`
+_Note: Use the install command to easily set the folder owner as root and the group as docker with 774 permissions.
+This is because we don't want anything but docker to be able to access and modify the files.
+We also use chmod to set the bit so any subfolders will automatically also belong to the docker group._

+This ownership setting will also be replicated to all nodes too, using docker's group ID (GID).
+Specifically, the GID of the docker group on the node where the command is run.
+A potential issue can arise if the docker group has a different ID on other nodes.
+If this happens, the folder permissions on them will show the GID but not be associated with Docker and then Docker won't be able to access the folder.
+To check this, look at the group file on the manager node.
+`cat /etc/group`
+You'll find something like this: "docker:x:[GID]:".
+The number is the GID which owns DOCKERDIR.
+Run the same command on all the nodes and make sure docker also has the same GID on all of them.
+If any are different, change them to match (Change the number as needed).
+`sudo groupmod -d [GID] docker`
+_**Warning:** Make sure that GID is not already in use. otherwise it can cause problems.
+Change that one first and then the one for docker.
+Also note all of the original IDs in case you have to change one back to try again._

+You may also find that you can't access DOCKERDIR any more if you're not working as root.
+Add your user to the docker.
+`sudo usermod -aG docker [username]`

 ## Create the glusterFS volume itself.